This is one of our favorite blog posts from 2020. Enjoy it again or for the very first time.

-Lucky am I that I have tasted coffee all over the world, in fact, in 96 countries.
+Lucky am I that I have tasted coffee all over the world, in fact, in 110 countries.
 Wow that is a lot of countries and a lot of coffee.
+I’ve been able to narrow down my favorite coffee around the world.
 I do love coffee and although there has been many countries where the coffee was downright lousy or non-existent, luckily there have been many countries where it was delicious and abundant.

 I visited France in 2007 and despite the Starbucks phenom in the USA, France was the place I had my first and most memorable cup of real good espresso.
 And I didn’t have just one.
 I drank so many cups of espresso during my ten day visit to Paris and northern France.
 I learned how much I love a deep, dark rich cup and I have loved it ever since.

 My 2008 trip to Ethiopia remains one of the highlights of my travel life, and learning the complicated process the Ethiopia Coffee ceremony encompasses is one of the most interesting things I have ever seen.
 Ethiopians strongly claim their country as the birthplace of coffee, and they take the ceremony of coffee very seriously.
 You can’t be in a hurry for your morning cuppa here…but it is very much worth the wait.

-Morocco – there are so many things I love about Morocco, including the food, and the coffee is high up on that list of favorite things.
+There are so many things I love about Morocco, including the food, and the coffee is high up on that list of favorite things.
 We drank it in all parts of the country and it was rich and delicious no matter where we were.
 Moroccans could be found drinking it morning and night, but for me I had to stick to the morning, or I would have been awake all night long.

 Another country that really knows how to do coffee is Greece.
 Like other European countries coffee often comes with a “biscuit” for dipping, and a cup of beautiful dark coffee in the afternoon was my favorite mid-day treat.

-Qatar – this photo does not do justice to the coffee we had in Qatar.
+This photo does not do justice to the coffee we had in Qatar.
 We transited through Qatar and spent only one night, and enjoyed on the morning of our departure what I can say is hands down the best breakfast I have ever eaten…including a pot of delicious brewed dark coffee.

-Vietnam – we spent a month in Vietnam and really grew to love the coffee there.
+We spent a month in Vietnam and really grew to love the coffee there.
 Often served with sweet milk, but you could order it without, the local coffee was almost always served in a clear glass cup without a handle.

-Guatemala – when we returned home after our month in Guatemala we brought with us six pounds of coffee…now one of my favorite coffee around the world.
+When we returned home after our month in Guatemala we brought with us six pounds of coffee…now one of my favorite coffee around the world.
 The production of coffee is big in many Central American countries, but of all the countries we visited we liked Guatemalan coffee the best.

 Please pin or share our blog!